-- the Licensed Professional Counselor has been notified and had an opportunity to respond. - G. "Data System" means a repository of information about Licensees, including, but not limited to, continuing education, examination, licensure, investigative, Privilege to Practice and Adverse Action information. - H. "Encumbered License" means a license in which an Adverse Action restricts the practice of licensed Professional Counseling by the Licensee and said Adverse Action has been reported to the National Practitioners Data Bank (NPDB). - 64 I. "Encumbrance" means a revocation or suspension of, or any limitation on, the full and unrestricted practice of Licensed Professional Counseling by a Licensing Board. - Governormely 3.
-"Executive Committee" means a group of directors elected or appointed to act on behalfof, and within the powers granted to them by, the Commission. - 68 K. "Home State" means the Member State that is the Licensee's primary State of residence. - 69 L. "Impaired Practitioner" means an individual who has a condition(s) that may impair their 70 ability to practice as a Licensed Professional Counselor without some type of intervention 71 and may include, but are not limited to, alcohol and drug dependence, mental health 72 impairment, and neurological or physical impairments. - M. "Investigative Information" means information, records, and documents received or generated by a Professional Counseling Licensing Board pursuant to an investigation. - N. "Jurisprudence Requirement" if required by a Member State, means the assessment of an individual's knowledge of the laws and Rules governing the practice of Professional Counseling in a State. - O. "Licensed Professional Counselor" means a counselor licensed by a Member State, regardless of the title used by that State, to independently assess, diagnose, and treat behavioral health conditions. - P. "Licensee" means an individual who currently holds an authorization from the State to practice as a Licensed Professional Counselor. - Q. "Licensing Board" means the agency of a State, or equivalent, that is responsible for the licensing and regulation of Licensed Professional Counselors.
+- the Licensed Professional Counselor has been notified and had an opportunity to respond. - G. "Data System" means a repository of information about Licensees, including, but not limited to, continuing education, examination, licensure, investigative, Privilege to Practice and Adverse Action information. - H. "Encumbered License" means a license in which an Adverse Action restricts the practice of licensed Professional Counseling by the Licensee and said Adverse Action has been reported to the National Practitioners Data Bank (NPDB). - 64 I. "Encumbrance" means a revocation or suspension of, or any limitation on, the full and unrestricted practice of Licensed Professional Counseling by a Licensing Board. - Governormed for the first of the fir - 68 K. "Home State" means the Member State that is the Licensee's primary State of residence. - 69 L. "Impaired Practitioner" means an individual who has a condition(s) that may impair their 70 ability to practice as a Licensed Professional Counselor without some type of intervention 71 and may include, but are not limited to, alcohol and drug dependence, mental health 72 impairment, and neurological or physical impairments. - M. "Investigative Information" means information, records, and documents received or generated by a Professional Counseling Licensing Board pursuant to an investigation. - N. "Jurisprudence Requirement" if required by a Member State, means the assessment of an individual's knowledge of the laws and Rules governing the practice of Professional Counseling in a State. - O. "Licensed Professional Counselor" means a counselor licensed by a Member State, regardless of the title used by that State, to independently assess, diagnose, and treat behavioral health conditions. - P. "Licensee" means an individual who currently holds an authorization from the State to practice as a Licensed Professional Counselor. - Q. "Licensing Board" means the agency of a State, or equivalent, that is responsible for the licensing and regulation of Licensed Professional Counselors.